Quickstart

 Now we can deploy the example project to our local Kubernetes cluster.
 We'll deploy the project in sync mode which enables live code syncing and starts the dev console:

-The quickstart also comes with some tests of the unit and end-to-end variety.
+The quickstart also includes unit and integration tests.
 To run your unit test, just run test unit

 .
-To run your end-to-end test, run test e2e
+To run your integration test, run test integ

 .
 Easy!